 \subsection{Selection of \acs{XAI} Methods}

-To demonstrate our approach, we select two commonly used \ac{XAI} methods---\ac{LIME} and \ac{SHAP}---which are described in the following.
+To demonstrate our approach, we select two commonly used \ac{XAI} methods--\ac{LIME} and \ac{SHAP}--which are described below.
 We chose these \ac{XAI} methods because both are model-agnostic and can, therefore, be applied to all models of the heterogeneous ensemble.
-Moreover, both create local post-hoc explanations that can be used to explain to \ac{ETA} users like taxi drivers and passengers.
-While all first-level models are explained via the \ac{XAI} methods, only the best-performing second-level model will be explained.
+Moreover, both create local post hoc explanations that can be used to explain to \ac{ETA} users such as taxi drivers and passengers.
+Although all first-level models are explained via the \ac{XAI} methods, only the second-level model that performs the best will be explained.

 \paragraph{\acl{LIME}.} \textcite{ribeiro.2016} present \ac{LIME}, which explains predictions based on a linear surrogate model by minimizing two aspects: the goodness of the local approximation of the interpreted model in the observations neighborhood and the complexity of the surrogate model.
 This post-hoc \ac{XAI} method outputs a vector- or graphics-based explanation that is visualized differently by software libraries.
 The main formula presented by \textcite{ribeiro.2016} is: